IB English / English Literature

 IB English A Language and Literature

-IB English A Lit and IB English A Lang-Lit have similarly arranged exams.
-Some of these exams are externally assessed, which means they’re sent off to examiners, and some are internally assessed, which means that they are marked by your own teachers.
-Both courses have a Paper 1, Paper 2, and Individual Oral component (IO).
+IB English A: Literature and IB English A: Language & Literature have similarly arranged exams.
+Some of these exams are externally assessed, which means they’re sent off to examiners, and some are internally assessed, which means that they are marked by your schoolteachers.
+Both courses have a Paper 1, Paper 2, and an Individual Oral component (IO).
 HL students of either course have an additional HL essay they must write.
 Here is a brief breakdown of the assessment similarities below.

 Assessment component |